leibrocs/Introduction_to_Programming/README.md

 |:--:|
 | ***Figure 3** Area of each land cover class in ha for the years 2019 and 2022.* |

 The last step was to map and quatify the land cover change in the study region between the two time stamps.
-The results of the analysis suggest, that the study region experienced significant expansion of of cropland and therefore a loss of natural vegetation (Figure 4).
-Due to this change detection the area of natural vegetation lost to agriculture is around 115 km2.
+The results of the analysis suggest, that the study region experienced significant expansion of cropland and therefore a loss of natural vegetation (Figure 4).
+Based on the change detection, the amount of natural vegetation area lost to agriculture is estimated to be around 115 km2.

 | ![lcChange](https://user-images.githubusercontent.com/116877154/232326656-653f3e0c-21dc-4143-9e3b-8ce9574f1757.png) |
 |:--:|